jdeath/CheckRoyalCaribbeanPrice/README.md

    -    Tap "Load from File"
    -    Select the CheckRoyalCaribbeanPrice.py file you downloaded
    -    To run: tap the arrow icon at top right of screen (between a bug icon and a `...` icon)
-   -    type yes to download the baseline config, it will to "On My Iphone/Python CodePad"
+   -    Type `y` to download the baseline config, it will to "On My Iphone/Python CodePad"
    -    Click blue hamburger icon, "Load From File" and navigate to "On My Iphone/Python CodePad" and config.yaml
-   -    edit this file with your username/password and any other settings besides `apprise:` You can also probably move your normal config.yaml via iTunes
+   -    Edit this file with your username/password and any other settings besides `apprise:` (code will crash if you have `apprise` in your config)
-   -    Click Save
+   -    Click Save.
+You can also probably move your normal config.yaml via iTunes if you wish.
-   -    Here is tricky part, this will resave config.yaml as config.py
+   -    Here is tricky part, the above step saved config.yaml as config.py
    -    Open iPhone Files App.
 Navigate to "On My Iphone/Python CodePad".
-Delete config.yaml. click config.py and rename to config.yaml. confirm you want to change name to .yaml
+Delete config.yaml.
+Click config.py and rename to config.yaml.
+Confirm you want to change name to .yaml
    -    Go back to Python App, Open CheckRoyalCaribbeanPrice.py, and run
    -    You can use the file app to open output.txt if you want to review what happened.
    -    The config file never needs to be touched again.